ably/features/README.md

 Once they've moved, they will be treated as first-class citizens in their SDK repository homes.
 It will be a requirement that we run checks in CI, within each SDK repository, that validate that SDK's manifest against the canonical feature list - hence the `common-version` root node in manifests, as this will need to be anchored to allow the content of _this_ repository (`ably/features`) to evolve independently.

+Within the contents of each SDK repository, the manifest files will be located under a standard filename, in a standard location:

+- Location: `.ably/`
+- Filename: `capabilities.yaml`

 :magic_wand: At that point, it is anticipated that the real magic can start...

 #### Per-SDK Magic